bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 This leads to operational clutter, as staff must monitor multiple devices in parallel with the main POS system.
 As a result, [custom POS integrations with food delivery platforms](/our-areas/food-delivery-pos-integration/) have become increasingly popular.
 These solutions unify orders from all third-party platforms and present them in a single interface within the main application of the integrated POS, improving efficiency and reducing complexity.

-### Challenge 1: managing multiple devices and ensuring real-time synchronization
+### Challenge 1: Managing multiple devices and ensuring real-time synchronization

 With each delivery platform requiring its own dedicated device, restaurant staff often struggle with a fragmented workflow.
 This setup increases the risk of missed or delayed orders and reduces overall efficiency.